 In accordance with the Bar Standards Board Handbook, Essex Court Chambers has surveyed its workforce with a view to collecting and publishing equality and diversity data.
 The purpose of the BSB rules is to provide transparency concerning recruitment and employment activities and to encourage an independent, strong, diverse and effective legal profession.

-Equality and diversity data is considered to be information relating to the following characteristics: age, gender, disability, ethnic group, religion or belief, sexual orientation, socio-economic background and caring responsibilities.
+Equality and diversity data is considered to be information relating to the following characteristics: age, sex, gender, disability, ethnic group, religion or belief, sexual orientation, socio-economic background and caring responsibilities.

 The data summarised below is based on the responses actually received, and may not reflect the position that would have applied if all those eligible to participate had chosen to do so.
+132 people responded to at least part of the survey – not all questions were answered by every participant.
+The data was collated up to 5 July 2022 and reflects the position at that date.
+The information is rounded to the nearest percentage point, such that some percentages when taken together may slightly exceed 100%.

 Each diversity characteristic is categorised against job status and role in a manner which reflects seniority within Chambers.
 In order to be able to provide any data for publication, Essex Court Chambers publishes its data in the following categories: